SpringMIST2025/SpringMIST2025.github.io/README.md

 ## Programme
 The first conference session will begin at 12:00 on Monday 7th April, and the last session will end by 15:00 on Wednesday 9th April.
+Please note that [presentations must be uploaded](presentation_details.md) by 23:59 on the day before your session.

 **[Click here for the conference programme](programme.md)**